The Complete Guide to Yoga for Specialized Health Needs

 Mindful Movement Techniques

 Instead of pushing through pain, move with your body.
 Slow, small movements—like wrist circles or gentle spinal waves—help your system relearn that movement can be safe.
-Research suggests that a regular yoga practice can lower pain sensitivity for many people.
+Some research suggests that a regular yoga practice may lower pain sensitivity for some people.

 Simple Flare-Up Plan